-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Sts Eligius and Catherine | Adoration of the Magi | Christ on the Cross ag | The Road to Calvary | The Duke of Buckingham |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Meeting of Mary and Elisabeth (detail) | Adoration of the Magi | Massacre of the Innocents AF | Sts Eligius and Catherine | Virgin and Child |